 - Spotify Wrapped 2021

-Each page will also include several playlists with each year’s hits, making this functionality absolutely perfect if you want to look back to Justin Bieber’s “Love Yourself” from 2016, or return to Bad Bunny’s 2022 hit, “Tití me preguntó.”
-Talk about reminiscing about the past in the grooviest possible way, while keeping in touch with this year’s greatest musicians.
+Each page will also feature several playlists containing each year’s hits, making this functionality perfect if you want to reminisce about Justin Bieber’s “Love Yourself” from 2016 or revisit Bad Bunny’s 2022 hit, “Tití me preguntó.”
+It’s the grooviest way to reflect on the past while staying connected with this year’s greatest musicians, aside from all the new features the platform recently added.

 There you have it.
-Unfortunately, Spotify no longer allows you to access the stories, but that’s just a small price to pay for having the coolest playlists on the planet that you can listen to over and over again – even if we know you’ll just be listening to The Weeknd’s “Dawn FM” on repeat.
+Unfortunately, Spotify no longer allows access to the stories, but that’s a small price to pay for having the coolest playlists on the planet that you can listen to over and over again – even if we know you’ll just be playing Taylor Swift’s “1989 (Taylor’s Version)” on repeat.